will-koz/willcoin/README.md

 documented [here](https://discordpy.readthedocs.io/en/stable/discord.html).
 - Create a server that can serve as a testing server and invite the bot to that server.
 See above.
 - Put your Discord bot token into token.txt
+- I would recommend changing the administrator field in conf.py, but it is up to you

 <!-- TODO: write more of an Installation Guide -->